shubhpsd/TimeWise/README.md

 # ⏱️ TimeWise

-**TimeWise** is a privacy-first, purely local browser extension that intelligently tracks your screen time and categorizes your productivity—without ever sending a single byte of your data to external servers.
+A local browser extension that tracks your screen time and categorizes your activity in the browser.

 ![TimeWise Dashboard Preview](https://raw.githubusercontent.com/shubhpsd/TimeWise/main/icons/icon128.png)

 ## ✨ Features

-* **🔒 100% Privacy-First:** All analytics, browsing history, and tracking data are stored locally on your machine using Chrome's native storage.
-No tracking APIs, no external servers.
+* **Smart Tracking:** Intelligently pauses tracking when you switch to internal pages (like `chrome://` or the New Tab page) or when your computer goes idle.
-* **🧠 Smart Tracking Engine:** Intelligently pauses tracking when you switch to internal pages (like `chrome://` or the New Tab page) or when your computer goes idle.
+* **Advanced YouTube Tracking:**
-* **🎥 Advanced YouTube Analytics:**
+  * Tracks the *channel* you are watching, allowing you to categorize different creators (e.g., categorizing educational channels as "Study" and entertainment as "Wasted").
-  * Tracks the *exact channel* you are watching, allowing you to categorize different creators (e.g., categorizing educational channels as "Study" and entertainment as "Wasted").
+  * **Shorts:** Automatically groups all YouTube Shorts into a single pseudo-channel so you can easily isolate and track endless scrolling time.
-  * **Shorts Sinkhole:** Automatically groups all YouTube Shorts into a single pseudo-channel so you can easily isolate and track endless scrolling time.
+* **Privacy Friendly:** All analytics, browsing history, and tracking data are stored locally on your machine using Chrome's native storage.
+No tracking APIs etc.
-* **📊 Beautiful Classic Dashboard:** A comprehensive, locally rendered dashboard featuring donut charts, daily trend graphs, and detailed domain-by-domain breakdowns.
+* **Beautiful Dashboard:** A locally rendered dashboard featuring donut charts, daily trend graphs, and detailed domain-by-domain breakdowns.
-* **🎨 Dynamic Themes:** Built-in support for multiple modern color schemes (including Everforest, Nord, Dracula, and more).
+* **Dynamic Themes:** Built-in support for multiple color schemes (including Everforest, Nord, Dracula, and more).

 ## 🚀 Installation